 Redundancy and efficiency retirements

-What do the pensions team need to process a Redundancy/Efficiency retirement?
+What do we need to process a redundancy or efficiency retirement?

-- P45 (if available) – this should be sent in order for income tax deductions from the pension to be assessed.
+- P45 (if available) – this should be sent for income tax deductions from the pension to be assessed